tkirda/modal-box/README.md

         * `url`: content URL.
 Content will be loaded via AJAX get method.
         * `width`: number - popup container width in pixels.
         * `height`: number - content container height.
-        * `onLoad`: `function (instance) {}` callback function fired after content has been loaded into content container.
+        * `onLoad`: `function () {}` callback function fired after content has been loaded into content container.
-        * `onClose`: `function (instance) {}` callback function fired before closing the popup.
+        * `onClose`: `function () {}` callback function fired before closing the popup.
 Return `false` to prevent closing popup.
         * `closeOnEscape`: boolean - indicates whether to close popup when escape is pressed.
 Default value: `true`.
         * `closeOnClick`: boolean - indicates whether to cloase popup when clicked on overlay.
 Default value: `true`.
         * `className`: modal container class name.
 Default value: empty string.
         * `loader`: content to be displayed while content is being loaded.
 Default value: `<div class="modal-loader">Loading...</div>`.
         * `htmlClass`: class name to be added to HTML element when first modal opens.
 Class removed when last popup closes.
 Default value: `modal-on`.
         * `templateId`: custom template container ID.
         * `openEffect`: jQuery effect method used to open modal.
 Default value: `fadeIn`.
         * `openDuration`: jQuery openEffect duration.
 A string or number determining how long the animation will run.
 Default value: `100`.
         * `closeEffect`: jQuery effect method used to close modal.
 Default value: `fadeOut`.
         * `closeDuration`: jQuery closeEffect duration.
 A string or number determining how long the animation will run.
 Default value: `100`.
         * `autofocus`: indicates whether to focus first input field if any.
 Default value: `true`.

+In the callback `this` refers to modal instance.

 ## Usage